finos/morphir-elm/docs/Morphir CLI incremental build approach (ADR format).md

 * Meaningful error reporting

 ## Considered Options
-* Process changes in any order and validate the the final result (Repo)
+* Process changes in any order and validate the final result (Repo)
 * Capture, order, and apply changes on a granular level
+* Order modules dependency and then proceed with option 2

 ## Decision Outcome

-Chosen option: "Option 2", Only option one.
+Chosen option: "Option 3", Only option three takes all decision drivers into account by design.

 ### Positive Consequences <!-- optional -->

-* {e.g., improvement of quality attribute satisfaction, follow-up decisions required, …}
-* …
+* Allows for name resolution and also allows type inferencing to be done at an early stage.

 ### Negative Consequences <!-- optional -->
+???

 * {e.g., compromising quality attribute, follow-up decisions required, …}
 * …